minhbtrc/chatbot-template/README.md

    - **Brains**: Each brain implementation encapsulates reasoning logic
      - Created by a factory based on configuration
      - Follows a common interface defined by `BaseBrain`
-   - **Chains**: Structured reasoning flows for specific tasks

-3. **LLM Clients** - Standardized interface for LLM providers
+3. **Components Layer** - Reusable components for building chatbot systems
+   - Modular design with standardized interfaces
-   - Follows `BaseLLMClient` interface
+   - Manages LLM client implementations through the `BaseLLMClient` interface
-   - Supports chat and completion operations
-   - Multiple implementations for different providers (OpenAI, Azure OpenAI, etc.)

-4. **Tools** - Standardized interface for agent tools
-   - Centrally managed by the `ToolProvider` class
+   - Handles memory persistence with `BaseChatbotMemory` implementations
-   - Follows `BaseTool` interface
+   - Manages tool integrations through the `BaseTool` interface and `ToolProvider`
-   - Consistent schema handling with OpenAI tool format
-   - Supports a variety of capabilities (search, etc.)
+   - Enables easy extension and replacement of functional components

 ## Bot-Brain Architecture Diagram